willkg/fillmore/docs/testing.rst

 pytest fixture
 ==============

-Francis includes a pytest fixture to make using the :py:class:`francis.test.SentryTestHelper` a little easier.
+Fillmore includes a pytest fixture to make using the :py:class:`fillmore.test.SentryTestHelper` a little easier.

 .. code-block:: python